docker-mailserver/docker-mailserver/docs/content/config/user-management/accounts.md

 In the example above, we've added 2 mail accounts for 2 different domains.
 Consequently, the mail-server will automagically be configured as multi-domains.

-To generate a new mail account entry in your configuration, you could for example run the following:
+Therefore, to _generate_ a new mail account data, directly from your docker host, you could for example run the following:

     docker run --rm \
       -e MAIL_USER=user1@domain.tld \